 The 'E-mail-to-ticket' function lets you have requests received by email transferred to your service center for processing.
 This significantly simplifies the process of recording and processing requests.
 Within the service center, you'll be provided with an overview of all processes.

 Tickets are automatically created for incoming email requests in the service center to provide for quicker and simpler processing.
 This also establishes better documentation of the entire chain of communication.

 Requests submitted via email by registered tenants are automatically assigned to their respective user account.
 The tenant can also review all requests in the app's service center as well.

-If you have "App admin" rights, you can open the app settings to see which email addresses have been designated for service center queries.
+If you have 'App admin' rights, you can see which email addresses have been designated for service center queries in the 'Omnichannel' section of the app settings.
 If your property is managed by multiple property managers, the various email addresses will be listed in this spot.
 Because these involve very long email addresses, we recommend that you create a new email address within your own domain andconfigure them to redirect to the service center email address.